 |

-Jim’s Cameras, 43rd St NE, features a fascinating selection of older cameras and parts thereof.
-This grand establishment epitomizes the “back to the Fifties” atmosphere retained in many Seattle neighborhoods. |
+Jim’s Cameras, which sadly closed in late 2012, featured a fascinating selection of older cameras and parts thereof.
+This grand establishment epitomized the “back to the Fifties” atmosphere retained in many Seattle neighborhoods. |

 |